dazzon/Module-Setting-System/README.md

 }
 ```

 That will help you a lot for limiting settings to their bounds (like minimum, maximum or options) as well.
+You can also query, whether the minimum, maximum or options are null.
+The reason I made an extra manager for the settings is that this gives you the opportunity to give a null-parent to a setting and to create them outside a module (for e.g. "global settings").

 If you still have questions, just let me know and I'll try my best to help you :)